-We are asking our shareholders to vote on the election of 19 director nominees.
-The Board regularly evaluates its size and structure and believes that its current makeup is appropriate to best serve the needs of M&T and the interests of our shareholders.
+We are asking our shareholders to vote for the election of 17 director nominees.
+The Board regularly evaluates its size and structure to provide effective oversight and best serve the needs of M&T and the interests of our shareholders and stakeholders.
 As a financial institution, M&T faces considerable and changing regulatory, risk management and economic demands that require a substantial commitment on the part of our directors.
-The size of our Board is advantageous in allowing for an appropriate number of members to be designated to each committee in order to provide proper and effective oversight.
+The size of our Board needs to allow for an appropriate number of members to be designated to each committee in order to provide proper and effective oversight.
 The diversity of viewpoints on the Board and each committee also allows for an effective check and balance on proposals from management and directors.
 In addition, the number of independent directors aids in maintaining the requisite independence standards of the Board's various committees.